-To set the stop limits of the time domain range, use Stimulus softkey.
+To set the start and stop limits of the time domain range use Stimulus softkey.

-Click on the Max Distance field and enter the value using the on-screen keypad.
+Click on the Time-Domain Start or Time-Domain Stop field and enter the value using the on-screen keypad.

 6.4.3 Time Domain Transformation Window Shape Setting